Pathani Samanta

-Pathani Samanta (Note: ପଠାଣି ସାମନ୍ତ; /or/) better known as Mahamahopadhyaya Chandrasekhara Singha Harichandana Mahapatra Samanta, (Note: ମହାମହୋପାଧ୍ୟାୟ ଚନ୍ଦ୍ରଶେଖର ସିଂହ ହରିଚନ୍ଦନ ମହାପାତ୍ର ସାମନ୍ତ; /or/) was an Indian astronomer, mathematician and scholar who measured the distance from the Earth to the Sun with a bamboo pipe, and traditional instruments.
-He was born on 13 December 1835 in Purnimanta Pousha Krishna Ashtami, and died on 11 June 1904 in Purnimanta Adhika Jyeshtha Krishna Trayodashi.
+Pathani Samanta (Note: ପଠାଣି ସାମନ୍ତ; /or/) better known as Mahamahopadhyaya Chandrasekhara Singha Harichandana Mahapatra Samanta, (Note: ମହାମହୋପାଧ୍ୟାୟ ଚନ୍ଦ୍ରଶେଖର ସିଂହ ହରିଚନ୍ଦନ ମହାପାତ୍ର ସାମନ୍ତ; /or/)(13 December 1835 – 11 June 1904) was an Indian astronomer, mathematician and scholar who measured the distance from the Earth to the Sun with a bamboo pipe and traditional instruments.
+He was born in Purnimanta Pousha Krishna Ashtami, and died in Purnimanta Adhika Jyeshtha Krishna Trayodashi.

 His research and observations were compiled into a book called Siddhanta Darpana, which was written in both Sanskrit and the Odia script.
 He earned the Mahamahopadhyaya Award in 1893, for his usage of traditional instruments for astronomical observations.

 Biography

 Samanta was born in the princely state of Khandpara, in the Nayagarh district of the Indian state of Odisha.
 He was the son of Samanta Syamabandhu Singha and Bishnumali Devi.
 He was born into a royal family.

 The legend depicted on the walls of the Pathani Samanta Planetarium in Bhubaneswar states that he was born to a royal couple the loss of many children, leaving them yearning for a healthy child.
 Hence, soon after his birth, he was given away in adoption to a Muslim fakir to ward off the evil eye, a belief that was strongly prevalent at the time.
 In remembrance of the fakir and to ward off bad omens, the couple nicknamed their son 'Pathani'.

 He went on to study Sanskrit, and later researched traditional Indian astronomy.

 During his youth time, Samanta measured the length of the shadows throughout the day by using bamboo and wood to create measuring instruments, which he called mana yantra.
 He also measured time by using his version of a sundial.

 He was the only Indian astronomer who discovered all three irregularities of the moon independently of European astronomers, which were unknown to ancient Indian astronomers.
 He continued to teach and attracted pupils worldwide despite his persistent health problems and insomnia.
 On June 11, 1904, he died suddenly from fever and infection.